GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/TC_basics.rst

 ----------------------------

 1. Put away all reagents, cultures, and other materials you brought into the BSC.
-2. Discard trash in the biohazard waste bin (**NOT for BL2+ work**, see step 5 below); if not using a trash bag, spray the benchtop biowaste container with 70% ethanol and wipe clean before placing it back in the BSC.
+2. Discard trash in the biohazard waste bin (**NOT for BL2+ work**, see step 5 below and refer to BL2+ guidelines); if not using a trash bag, spray the benchtop biowaste container with 70% ethanol and wipe clean before placing it back in the BSC.
 3. In order to minimize contamination and cross contamination, run ethanol or bleach through the aspirator tip after use.

 .. note::